jonrau1/ElectricEye/docs/faq/FAQ.md

 ## 10. What control frameworks does ElectricEye support?

-The controls frameworks that ElectricEye supports is always being updated as newer versions and mappings are available, as of 8 JUNE 2023 the following frameworks and legal requirements are supported.
+The controls frameworks that ElectricEye supports is always being updated as newer versions and mappings are available, as of 1 FEB 2024 the following frameworks and legal requirements are supported.

 - NIST Cybersecurity Framework Version 1.1
 - NIST Special Publication 800-53 Revision 4